Skip to main content

 Is this an official return reason?+

-This troubleshooter maps likely root causes and next actions from the pattern you describe; confirm the final return code against provider responses.
+The troubleshooter maps root causes and next actions from the pattern you describe.
+Confirm the final return code against your provider response (Stripe, Wise, or bank).

 How should I use the prevention checklist?+